Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact this region: Two Tides (Manly), Le Onde, and Stockland Balgowlah Shopping Centre Expansion & Residential.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely impacting this region.
+Notable projects include Two Tides in Manly, Le Onde, and Stockland Balgowlah Shopping Centre Expansion & Residential.
+Relevant details are provided below.

 Professional plan users can use the search below to filter and access additional projects.